 Productivity decompositions allow us to examine the role of a number of alternative margins in raising productivity.
 Four are important.
-First, there are gains coming through TFP improvement amongst existing firms.
-These can be the product of efforts that lower firm costs or that improve product quality and thus allow firms to command higher prices for the products they sell.
+First, there are gains coming through TFP (total factor productivity) improvement amongst existing firms.
+These can be the product of efforts that lower firm costs, or improve product quality and thus allow firms to command higher prices for the products they sale.
 Second, a reallocation of resources to the most productive of firms will have the same effect.
-M&A (mergers and acquisitions) is a potentially important mechanism through which resources are reallocated amongst firms.
+M&A is a potentially important mechanism through which resources are reallocated amongst firms.
 Third, entry of new firms at levels of TFP higher than incumbents will also lift average TFP.
 Finally, the exit of poorly performing firms with TFP below average will also contribute to these gains.
-Generally speaking, the contribution of entry and exit will depend on the volume of these flows as well as the size and relative productivity of these firms.
+Generally speaking, the contribution of entry and exit will depend on the volume of these flows, as well as the size and relative productivity of these firms.

-A unique feature of China's productivity growth in industry compared with other countries is the important role of entry.
-Entry rates for new firms can be calculated based on firm-level records from the Industrial Census for 1995, 2004, and 2008.6 The 1995 Chinese Industrial Census puts the number of new firms entering industry in that year at slightly more than 40,000, or an entry rate of 8 percent.
+A unique feature of China's productivity growth in industry compared to other countries is the important role of entry.
+Entry rates for new firms can be made on the basis of firm-level records from the Industrial Census for 1995, 2004 and 2008.
+The 1995 Chinese Industrial Census puts the number of new firms entering industry in that year at slightly more than 40,000, or an entry rate of 8 percent.
 By the time of the 2004 census, the number of new entrants more than tripled in absolute terms, as the entry rate rose to 12 percent.
-The rate of entry fell off in 2008-likely reflecting the effect of the global financial crisis-however, an additional 150,000 firms were added.
+The rate of entry fell off in 2008--likely reflecting the effect of the International Financial Crisis--however an additional 150,000 firms were added.

-Estimates of entry as well as exit can also be extracted from the business registry of the Ministry of Industry and Commerce for the period between 1998 and 2013.
-Figure 1 provides entry, exit, and net entry rates (entry minus exit) for industry.
-Entry rates are generally higher but move in line with the estimates of new firm entry from the Census data and the NBS (National Bureau of Statistics) annual firm survey data.
-The behavior is also cyclical, with entry rising with the recovery from the Asian financial crisis in the late 1990s, falling in 2007 and 2008 with the onset of the global financial crisis, and then rising again.
+Estimates of entry as well as exit can also be extracted from the Business Registry of the Ministry of Industry and Commerce for the period between 1998 and 2013.
+Figure 1 provides entry, exit and net entry rates (entry minus exit) for industry.
+Entry rates are generally higher, but move in line with the estimates of new firm entry from the Census data and the NBS annual firm survey data.
+The behaviour is also cyclical, with entry rising with the recovery from the Asian Financial Crisis in the late 1990s, falling in 2007 and 2008 with the onset of the International Financial Crisis, and then rising again.
 Exit rates are declining over this period but net entry remains highly cyclical.
-By 2013, there were 3.85 million industrial establishments, compared with 1.47 in 1998, implying an annual increase in the number of new firms of more than 6 percent.
+By 2013, there were 3.85 million industrial establishments compared to 1.47 in 1998, implying an annual increase in the number of new firms of more than 6%.